HyperFlight

 Natural it is.
 In our rush to discovery and attempt at dominance, we tend to think that everything is the way it is because we define it that way.
 Not so.
 There are variables that are derived such as the time, and, again, men cannot make time into an independent variable because it is the nature that makes (derives) time from organized systems.
 In the Buddhist vernacular the derived variables are said to exist "by convention."
 In the economics vernacular the instruments called derivatives have just the right meaning and are in agreement with our discussion.
 To a math guy a derivative is also about finding a tangent and that is not what we mean by a derivative.

-A rational number is a single number but it originates from two integers -- and that is why Pythagoreans love integers.
+A rational number is a single number but it originates from two integers and that is why Pythagoreans love integers.
 Do irrational numbers originate from integers?
 Of course they do.
 Not through rationing (division, cutting) but through geometry they do.
-In the (near?) future we may also have integers [again?] originating and constructing transcendentals through pyramidal geometry (think Grand Gallery -- esoterically it is the foam of Venus).
+Not only that.
+To get to irrationals you first have come up to the squares and this makes it a triangular process.
+In the (near?) future we may also have integers [again?] originating and constructing transcendentals through pyramidal geometry (think Grand Gallery esoterically it is the foam of Venus).

 Proportion